-Survey Date Description of Changes Since Last Survey Interpretation 22 nd February 2019 Beach Profiles: Middleton is covered by one beach profile line during the Partial Measures survey (Appendix A).
-The profile was last surveyed in September 2017.
-At Profile 1cHC1 there is an apparent retreat of the defence line in the upper profile, however this is an anomaly caused by lack of access to crest of the seawall due to a broken fence.
+Survey Date Description of Changes Since Last Survey Interpretation 22 nd May 2020 Beach Profiles: Middleton is covered by one beach profile line during the Partial Measures survey (Appendix A).
+The profile was last surveyed in September 2019.
+At Profile 1cHC1 the Partial Measures Survey Report notes 'no access to upper section on HC1 within the factory area'.
+The seawall is in the same position as recorded in October 2018.
 From photographs taken during the survey the seawall face appears stable despite some open joints and evidence of differential settlement.
-At the toe of the seawall there has been an accretion beach material of around 1m.
-The profile has flattened since the last survey in October 2018.
-With accretion in the upper reaches and some depletion in the mid reaches.
-A berm present in the October 2018 survey has flattened over the winter of 2018.
-The profile is at the highest recorded level briefly from chainage 175m to 190m.
-Generally, the beach profile appears to be at a high-medium level compared to the range of previously recorded results.
-The beach profile appears healthy and the accretion of material against the seawall has seen beach levels recover following the losses recorded in the October 2018 survey.
+At the toe of the seawall there has been an accretion of beach material by up to 0.5m to chainage 95m.
+The profile of the middle and lower beach has lowered by up to 0.1m on the lower beach and 0.4m at the beach toe.
+The profile has steepened since the last survey in September 2019.
+The upper beach profile is at its highest recorded level briefly from chainage 60m to 85m.
+The middle beach is at a high level, dipping to a low level on the lower beach compared to the range recorded from previous surveys.
+The beach profile appears healthy and the accretion of material against the seawall has seen beach levels recover following the losses recorded in the September 2019 survey.
 Longer term trends: The beach level at this location tends to fluctuate through the year, with the most variable area being adjacent to the sea wall where wave energy is reflected.
 There is a pattern of seasonal variation, with lower levels typically recorded in the spring, following the period of winter storms.
 Recovery tends to occur by the autumn.